 That used to be the minimum buy-in for a stock purchase, but just like ETFs have made it possible to invest into little bits of business at a time, fractional shares allow investors to buy just a portion of even the most expensive stocks out there.

-Fractional Share Investing allows investors to claim a sliver of their favorite stocks, for as little as $1 with no fees.
-Investing with SoFi Stock Bits, is as easy as opening and funding an online investing account with SoFi and selecting from stocks like Amazon, Apple, Facebook, Netflix, and Tesla.
+Fractional Share Investing allows investors to claim a sliver of their favorite stocks, for as little as $5 with no commission fees.
+With SoFi, it’s as easy as opening and funding an online investing account and selecting from stocks like Amazon, Apple, Facebook, Netflix, and Tesla.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third party trademarks referenced herein are property of their respective owners.

 Investment Risk: Diversification can help reduce some investment risk.
 It cannot guarantee profit, or fully protect in a down market.